ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

        }
    }
 ~~~~~~~~~~~
 {: #fig-example-AS-to-C-token-upload-oscore-profile title="Example of Access Token Request-Response Exchange where the OSCORE Profile is Used.
-Following a successful uploading of the access token from the AS to the RS, the Access Token Response includes the \"token_upload\" parameter but not the access token, which is bound to a symmetric key and was uploaded to the RS by the AS.
+Following a successful uploading of the access token from the AS to the RS, the access token response includes the \"token_upload\" parameter but not the access token, which is bound to a symmetric key and was uploaded to the RS by the AS.
 C and the RS exchange N1, ID1, N2, and ID2 via the AS by means of the parameters \"to_rs\" and \"from_rs\""}

 ## rs_cnf2 and audience2 {#sec-rs_cnf2-audience2}

-This section defines the additional parameters "rs_cnf2" and "audience2" for an Access Token Response, sent by the AS in reply to a request to the token endpoint from C.
+This section defines the additional parameters "rs_cnf2" and "audience2" for an access token response, sent by the AS in reply to a request to the token endpoint from C.

 * The "rs_cnf2" parameter is OPTIONAL if the token type is "pop", asymmetric keys are used, and the access token is issued for an audience that includes multiple RSs (i.e., a group-audience, see {{Section 6.9 of RFC9200}}).
 Otherwise, the "rs_cnf2" parameter MUST NOT be present.